giantswarm/rfc/multi-layer-app-config/README.md

 possible to apply some of the `extraConfigs` between the `config` and `userConfig` entries or even after `userConfig`.
 The bedrock is still considered to be what is in the catalog.
 It is not possible to apply `extraConfigs` before that.

+The `config` and `userConfig` fields will be kept.
+The motivation for keeping them and the priority field is that we have some components in App Platform that does late-binding of config maps and secrets when they are created after the Application is already deployed.
+With getting rid of the original fields, having only a list we can not programmatically tell where to insert the new item in the list.
+On the other hand if we want to add some overrides later on without adding it directly to the user overrides we need to have the priorities we can use to set a high enough number so that the new layer will be applied on top of everything.

 #### Merging algorithm

 Assuming the following priorities for the platform layers: